THE RESILIENCE PROJECT

 ‘The Resilience Project’ runs programs in schools around Australia.
 The aim of these programs is to develop students’ resilience and improve their mental health.
 Hugh van Cuylenburg is the founding director.
 There are 2 programs available for schools to choose from: Partnership Program and Immersion Program.

-Last year we introduced the ‘Immersion’ program which included a professional development session for staff, student presentations and a parent night which provided strategies for parents to support the development of a resilient child at home.
+In 2019 we introduced the ‘Immersion’ program which included a professional development session for staff, student presentations and a parent night which provided strategies for parents to support the development of a resilient child at home.

 - The Resilient Youth Survey for Years 3-6 students